 To enter you must:

-- be in your second year of a 3 or 4 year undergraduate degree at a UK university.
+- be in your second year of a 3 or 4 year, or a penultimate year undergraduate at a UK university.

 - study mathematics, finance, economics or a business management related degree.